arowe54/Movie-Wizard/README.md

 # CS50X Web Wizard
 #### VIDEO DEMO: <url>
 #### Description:
-Welcome to Web Wizard
+Welcome to Movie Wizard

 <p class="lead">Have you every had trouble finding and picking the right movie?
-Web Wizard is just the right website for you.
+Movie Wizard is just the right website for you.

 This website uses Javascript, Python, and SQL to help users find and save movies of interest to them.
 You can lookup movies by title, filter by genre, save movies you want to watch, and get random movies.</p>